erezsh/runtype/docs/dataclass.md

 TypeError: [Form] Attribute 'score' expected value of type range(1, 11), instead got 12
 ```

-### Performance (debug vs production)
+### Performance (debug vs production; optimize mode)

 Type-checking every instance may slow down your program considerably.

+If you're running in production, you should use Python's optimize flag (`python -O ...`), which will disable dataclass type-checking, and also disables asserts.

-It is therefor recommended to use a shared dataclass decorator, so that you can enable/disable type-checking with a single change.
+Alternatively, you can use a shared dataclass decorator, and enable/disable type-checking with a single change.

 Example: